 The mouth of Beaver Creek opens to the Pacific Ocean at Ona Beach.
 The beach and marsh are an integral part of the Beaver Creek Watershed that connect old-growth forests, coastal areas and marsh habitats.

-The Welcome Center sits on a hill on the northern outskirts of the park, 1 mile east of Ona Beach and Highway 101, interpretive panels on a viewing deck overlooking the marsh and creek describe the area’s ecology and wildlife.
-Picnic tables and an accessible deck look over the marsh and creek.
+One mile east of Ona Beach and Highway 101, interpretive panels on a viewing deck overlooking the marsh and creek describe the area’s ecology and wildlife.
 Bird houses and feeders around the viewing deck attract various nesting swallows and song birds throughout the year.
-The viewing deck and grounds are open year-round.
+The deck and grounds are open year-round.